Drumlane: History

 There is recorded evidence of people living and farming around the neighbourhood of Drumlane for over two thousand years.
 This is seen mainly on maps and on land in the form of ringforts and enclosures.
-In the nearby Derrybrick lough there are the remains of crannogs which are man made islands used for accommodation.
+In the nearby Derrybrick Lough there are the remains of crannogs which are man-made islands used for accommodation.
 The most profoundly unique feature of this countryside comes in the form of a ruined Augustinian monastic church and round tower.
 The early Christian site at Drumlane is said to date back to Saint Columba around 555.
-Drumlane was later developed by Saint Máedóc (known locally as St. Mogue), from whom many miraculous stories and legends arise.
-Significant Church developments began in Ireland during the 12th century with the reforming of diocese and the creation of archbishoprics at Armagh and Cashel.
-A Synod of Kells in 1152 began further changes where the Kingdom of Breifni became the new Tir Briuin diocese boundary stretched from Kells in Meath to Sligo.
-Drumlane being the midpoint of the new Breifne Tir Briuin Diocese to come under the jurisdiction of the Abbot of Kells order of Augustinian Canons Regular St. Mary's Abbey of Kells.
-Drumlane priory was called afterwards St. Mary's Priory Drumlane until the Dissolution of the Monasteries in the mid-16th century.
+Drumlane was later developed by Saint Mogue, from whom many miraculous stories and legends arise.
+Significant Church developments began in Ireland during the 12th century with St Malachy of Armagh's creation of archbishoprics at Armagh and Cashel.
+A Synod of Kells in 1152 began further changes where the Kingdom of Breifni became the new Tir Briuin diocese boundary stretching from Kells in Meath to Sligo.
+Drumlane, being the midpoint of the new Breifne Tir Briuin Diocese to come under the jurisdiction of the Abbot of Kells, order of Arrosian Canons Regular St. Mary's Abbey of Kells.
+Drumlane priory formed around the year 1143 was called afterwards St. Mary's Priory Drumlane until the Dissolution of the Monasteries in the mid-16th century.